Rolling and wheeled creatures in fiction and legend: Wheeled creatures

 L. Frank Baum's 1907 children's novel Ozma of Oz features humanoid creatures with wheels instead of hands and feet, called Wheelers.
 Their wheels are composed of keratin, which has been suggested by biologists as a means of avoiding nutrient and waste transfer problems with living wheels.
 Despite moving quickly on open terrain, the Wheelers are stymied by obstacles in their path that do not hinder creatures with limbs.
 They also appear in the 1985 film Return to Oz.

 The surrealist artist Remedios Varo (1908–1963) painted images of fantastical creatures with wheels as their bases, such as Homo rodans (1959), Fantastic animal (1959), and The Ladies at Bonhuer.

+Keith Laumer's 1965 science fiction novel Retief's War is set on a planet where the native aliens have metallic and mechanical aspects.
+They are divided into physically disparate tribes, most of which have wheels, while a few fly with rotors and there are aquatic creatures (possibly non-sentient) with propellers.

 The 1966 novella The Last Castle by Jack Vance describes "power-wagons" as creatures with a mix of biological and mechanical elements, including wheels.

 The 1968 novel The Goblin Reservation by Clifford D. Simak features an intelligent alien race that uses biological wheels.

 Kurt Vonnegut's 1973 novel Breakfast of Champions includes a brief description of fictional author Kilgore Trout's novel Plague on Wheels, which features a planet inhabited by sentient wheeled automobiles.

 Evsise, the narrator of Harlan Ellison’s 1975 novelette "I'm Looking for Kadak", describes himself thus: "I am squat and round and move very close to the ground by a series of caterpillar feet set around the rim of ball joints and sockets on either side of my toches ... and when I’ve wound the feet tight, I have to jump off the ground so they can unwind and then I move forward again which makes my movement very peculiar ..."

 Chorlton and the Wheelies, a British stop-motion-animated television series that aired from 1976 to 1979, was set in "Wheelie World", which was inhabited by three-wheeled creatures called "wheelies".

 John Varley's 1977 short story "In the Hall of the Martian Kings" feature several types of creatures on Mars with wheels (for locomotion) or spinning windmills.